mongodb/terraform-provider-mongodbatlas/website/docs/r/encryption_at_rest.html.markdown

 ## Argument Reference

 * `project_id` - (Required) The unique identifier for the project.
-* `aws_kms` - (Required) Specifies AWS KMS configuration details and whether Encryption at Rest is enabled for an Atlas project.
-* `azure_key_vault` - (Required) Specifies Azure Key Vault configuration details and whether Encryption at Rest is enabled for an Atlas project.
-* `google_cloud_kms` - (Required) Specifies GCP KMS configuration details and whether Encryption at Rest is enabled for an Atlas project.

 ### aws_kms_config
 Refer to the example in the [official github repository](https://github.com/mongodb/terraform-provider-mongodbatlas/tree/master/examples) to implement Encryption at Rest